-Now that we’re familiar with the rule let’s snap back to the clip…
+Now that we’re familiar with the rule let’s look more into the clip.

-He, unfortunately, chooses C, throws the ball back toward the referee.
+He, unfortunately, chooses to throw the ball back toward the referee.

-The returner did not successfully “down” the ball, so therefore the ball is still in play and is counted as a “lateral.”
+The returner did not successfully “down” the ball, so the ball is still in play and counted as a “lateral.”

-As noted in the video, this is also a great job by the referee letting the ball drop and continuing play, not just calling it a touchback on the kickoff automatically.
+As noted in the video, the referee also does a great job of letting the ball drop and continuing play, not automatically calling it a touchback on the kickoff.

-Big credit to the Clemson Tigers (and the Clemson coaching staff) for running all 110 yards to finish out this play.
-We often see players on kickoff start to jog when they see a touchback is going to take place.
+Credit to the Clemson Tigers (and the Clemson coaching staff) for running all 110 yards to finish this play.
+We often see players on kickoff start to jog when they know a touchback will take place.

-The Clemson player can get all the way down the field and jump on the ball for a touchdown.
-Quite possibly the easiest touchdown Clemson will score in their program history!
+The Clemson player can get down the field and jump on the ball for a touchdown.
+Quite possibly the easiest touchdown Clemson will score in their program history.

 More special teams articles to help you learn: